druzziel/httphist/README.md

 # httphist
-Perl script for generating a histogram of requests per minute from common httpd logs
+Python script for generating a histogram of requests per minute from common httpd logs

 # Usage

-    #./httphist.pl < access.log
+    #./httphist <access.log> [<scaling factor>]

 Where access.log has the Apache common log format, e.g.: